 How can I stay informed about TDPS events and opportunities?

 TDPS majors and minors receive weekly email updates through the Department office with the most current information on auditions, course enrollments, productions, auditions, special events and lectures, ticket offers, internships, career opportunities, and more.
-If you would like to be on the TDPS email list, please submit this form.
+If you would like to be on the TDPS email list, please sign up here.

 Auditions & Casting